 You’ve heard of mud baths and milk baths.
 Orlando has a spa that specializes in beer soaks for your spa treatment.
 Get inside a heated, jetted tub full of beer – it’s apparently quite good for you.
 This could be the best date night ever!

-The basic treatment involves an hour-long private soak in a tub of beer (with your partner if you like), along with unlimited servings of craft brew.
+The basic treatment involves an hour-long private soak in a tub of beer (with your partner if you like) and unlimited craft brew servings.
 The hot tubs are filled with a brew containing hops and other antioxidants, and the luxury service includes a private sauna room.

 Address: 11787 International Dr Ste 106, Orlando.